iacchus/iacchus-table-language/README.md

     it, so that we dont break our formatting rule of not trespassing the number of 79 characters per line.
 See how the multiple lines indented have the same indentation: this is an enforced rule.
-If the number of spaces differ from one to another, it is a bug and the itml file should not pass the preprocessing phase.
+If the number of spaces differ from one to other, it is a bug and the itml file should not pass the preprocessing phase.
 This is a cell in the second column.
 Now we are going to show that we do not need to have the same indentation as before, but we SHOULD always use the